zikuan/p4/P4D2_2017_Fall/exercises/load_balance/README.md

 a single version of Equal-Cost Multipath Forwarding.
 The switch you will implement will use two tables to forward packets to one of two destination hosts at random.
-The first table will use a hash function (applied to a 5-tuple consisting of the source and destination Ethernet addresses, source and destination IP addresses, and IP protocol) to select one of two hosts.
+The first table will use a hash function (applied to a 5-tuple consisting of the source and destination IP addresses, IP protocol, and source and destination TCP ports) to select one of two hosts.
 The second table will use the computed hash value to forward the packet to the selected host.

 > **Spoiler alert:** There is a reference solution in the `solution`